Argandov/termbot/README.md

 Slim mode will not print the "Termbot 3000" banner.

-# Analyzing local files by termbot
+# Important notes about Analyzing local files by termbot

 The main and most useful feature of Termbot is it can take Input files and analyzing them by giving it a prompt.
 The following files can be handled by termbot:
 * JSON files
 * Any other plain text file (txt files, programs, scripts, .conf files, etc.)

+It can only analyze 1 file in a single prompt.
+The second "file:/" instruction will be ignored and passed as a string.

 `termbot -p "What does this /file:aws-iam-policy.json and what does it do?`